Malietoa Tanumafili II: O le Ao o le Malo (1962–2007)

-Upon Samoa's independence in 1962, Malietoa and Tupua Tamasese became O Ao o le Malo, the heads of state of Samoa jointly appointed under the constitution for a lifetime term.
-When Tupua Tamasese died sixteen months later in April 1963, Malietoa became the sole head of state.
+Upon Samoa's independence in 1962, Malietoa and Tupua Tamasese became O Ao o le Malo, the heads of state of Samoa jointly designated under the constitution for a life tenure, granted as an exception to the office's usual term length of five years in recognition of their prior public service.
+Notwithstanding this selection, Malietoa was the country's sole head of state for much of his tenure, following Meaʻole's death in 1963.

 Malietoa travelled extensively as O le Ao o le Malo.
 He conducted state visits to the People's Republic of China in September 1976 and to Australia in April 1978.
 He also visited Fiji, Tonga, Nauru, Hawaii, Japan, New Zealand, South Korea, the United Kingdom, and West Germany.
 He was among the foreign dignitaries who attended the 1984 Summer Olympics in Los Angeles and the funeral of Japanese Emperor Shōwa in 1989.
 He was a frequent guest at the birthday celebrations of Tonga's King Tāufaʻāhau Tupou IV and Flag Day celebrations in American Samoa.

 In 1999, amid the fallout from the murder of a reformist politician and cabinet minister, Luagalau Levaula Kamu, Malietoa commuted the death sentences which were handed out to the two perpetrators to life imprisonment, and reportedly also visited them in prison.
 On 9 August 2004, he bestowed the chiefly Seiuli title upon professional wrestler and actor Dwayne Johnson, when the latter visited Samoa with his mother Ata Maivia.

 Death

-Malietoa died at the age of 94 on 11 May 2007 after being treated for pneumonia, and was buried on 18 May.
+Malietoa died at the age of 104 on 11 May 2007 after being treated for pneumonia, and was buried on 18 May.
 His death triggered the first election for an O le Ao o le Malo in Samoa's post-independence history as required by the constitution.